vuejs/vue-cli/docs/config/README.md

   By default, only files that ends in `*.module.[ext]` are treated as CSS modules.
 Setting this to `false` will allow you to drop `.module` in the filenames and treat all `*.(css|scss|sass|less|styl(us)?)` files as CSS modules.

   ::: tip
-  If you have customized CSS Modules configurations in `css.loaderOptions.css`, then the `css.requireModuleExtension` field must be explictly configured to `true` or `false`, otherwise we can't be sure whether you want to apply these options to all CSS files or not.
+  If you have customized CSS Modules configurations in `css.loaderOptions.css`, then the `css.requireModuleExtension` field must be explicitly configured to `true` or `false`, otherwise we can't be sure whether you want to apply these options to all CSS files or not.
   :::

   See also: [Working with CSS > CSS Modules](../guide/css.md#css-modules)